 Interchangeable Tripod Feet

-Two different types of accessory tripod feet are available: Spikes and Rock Claws.
-Reading the customer questions on B&H Photo for these products, it’s clear that one aspect, in particular, is confusing people.
+Two types of accessory tripod feet are available: Spikes and Rock Claws.
+Reading the customer questions on B&H Photo for these products, it’s clear that one aspect, particularly, is confusing people.
 They are sold as individual items, so make sure to add three of them to your cart if you decide to purchase them and want a complete set.
 At $32 each ($96/set), this isn’t an insignificant purchase but they are extremely well made.

 Quick Column